niklaslang/scRNAseqVariantCalling/README.md

 Please note, that each cell must have a distinct GE expression profile file with a unique name (e.g. counts.txt) inside a unique folder, specific of the cell.
 Hence, we create a new unique folder for every input file in the featureCounts script.

 The GE expression profiles computed in this step are not required for steps 4 - 6.
-However, they required as input for step 7.
+However, they are required as input for step 7.

 ### 4. Preprocessing BAM Files